 Health Occupations Students of America (HOSA)

 Sponsor - Phuong Nguyen

-HOSA is a national leadership organization specifically for secondary and post-secondary students enrolled in Health Care Science classes. $15 membership fees enroll them at the local, state national levels.
-Students meet occasionally, after school.
-Tentative plans include involvement in a local charity, arranging volunteer opportunities at local health care facilities and faculty Blood Pressure screening.
-A major part of HOSA is the competitions held each spring.
-A fundraiser is planned for the winter to raise money for the State competition.
+HOSA is a national leadership organization specifically for secondary and post-secondary students enrolled in Health Care Science classes and have an interest a career in health care. $40 membership fees enroll them at the local, state, and national levels.
+Students meet every other Wednesday, after school.
+Tentative plans include various community service activities, high school blood drives and guest speakers whenever possible.
+A major part of HOSA is attending fall leadership conference, area, state, and national competitions where student have the opportunity to test their knowledge and skills on various topics related to health care careers.
+A fall fundraiser is planned to raise money to offset the cost of state competitions.

 International Cultural Society (ICS)

 ICS is a club designed to increase student awareness of different international cultures.
 Any student interested in learning more about other cultures/countries is encouraged to join.
 Dues are $5 for returning members and $20 for new students, which includes the t-shirt.
 Membership is open for the first month of each semester.
 Officer elections will be held at the end of the school year for the following year.
 Activities include experiencing restaurants, offering international cuisine, trips to museums, foreign film viewing, service projects for the needy, guest speakers, dance lessons and cultural field trips.